 If you reach pension age on or after 6 April 2012 | If you reached pension age between 6 April 2002 and 5 April 2012 | If you reached pension age before 6 April 2002 |

-You need to have 520 full-rate PRSI contributions (10 years’ contributions) Only 260 of the 520 contributions can be voluntary contributions | You needed to have 260 full-rate contributions (5 years’ contributions) | You needed 156 qualifying full-rate paid contributions (3 years’ contributions) |
+You need to have 520 full-rate PRSI contributions (10 years’ contributions) - only 260 of the 520 contributions can be voluntary contributions | You needed to have 260 full-rate contributions (5 years’ contributions) | You needed 156 qualifying full-rate paid contributions (3 years’ contributions) |